-Sarah Marty is Director of the Bolz Center for Arts Administration in the Wisconsin School of Business at University of Wisconsin-Madison where she teaches courses on Arts Entrepreneurship, Arts Management and Leadership, and Hamilton: An American Musical.
-The 2008 winner of the UW Bartell Award for the Arts, additional producer credits include shows and events for Madison Early Music Festival, Forward Theater, Wisconsin Public Television, Wisconsin Public Radio, Madison Opera, and Madison Theatre Guild.
-Career Highlights include: Overture Center 10th Anniversary Celebration, 2013 and 2016 events with His Holiness the 14th Dalai Lama, WPR Centennial Event, and two decades as the director and production manager for the UW Varsity Band Show.
-In addition, she has been a member of Board of Directors for Overture Center for the Arts since Fall 2019.
-Master’s Degree in Business from the Bolz Center for Arts Administration, MS in Curriculum & Instruction, Bachelor of Music Education degree at UW-Madison.
+Sarah Marty is Director of the Bolz Center for Arts Administration in the Wisconsin School of Business at University of Wisconsin-Madison.
+Producer credits include Madison Early Music Festival, Forward Theater, Wisconsin Public Television/PBS Wisconsin, Wisconsin Public Radio, Madison Opera, and Madison Theatre Guild.
+Career Highlights include: Overture Center 10th Anniversary Celebration, 2013 and 2016 events with His Holiness the 14th Dalai Lama, WPR Centennial Event, two decades as the director and producer for the UW Varsity Band Show (2001-2023), and Producer of the Wisconsin Union's Badger Bash season.
+Triple Badger: Master’s Degree in Business from the Bolz Center, MS in Curriculum & Instruction, Bachelor of Music Education degree at UW-Madison.

 Portrait Illustration by Kathryn Rathke

-Tamara Norden Brognano (Outreach Coordinator) auditioned for her first FST production with her two-year-old son on her hip, and she hasn’t looked back since (that son is now in college).
+Tamara Norden Brognano auditioned for her first FST production with her two-year-old son on her hip, and she hasn’t looked back since (that son graduated from college this year).
 Favorite FST appearances include Mother in Ragtime, Amalia in She Loves Me, and Margaret in The Light in the Piazza.
 Tamara wrote our Great American Songbook scripts and has written and produced our community outreach programming since 2010.
 By day, she is a technical writer with ETC, and in what free time she has, Tamara reads to excess, annoys her kids, and is annoyed by her cats.
 She also enjoys taking road trips, rambling on hiking trails, and doing jigsaw puzzles with her favorite nerd (he knows who he is).

 Thomas Kasdorf is proud to be on faculty at UW-Madison, as Lecturer in Vocal Coaching, working on University Opera’s upcoming production of Sweeney Todd.
 FST credits include: The Little Mermaid, Souvenir (Cosme McMoon), 1776, Vintage Valentines, The Sondheim Confessional, The Spitfire Grill, Big Fish (co-production with Theatre LILA), The Light in the Piazza, Great Dames Songbook, The Fantasticks, Side by Side by Sondheim, and Aspects of Love.
 Thomas earned his Doctorate in Collaborative Piano Performance in May 2020 from the University of Wisconsin-Madison, and is currently Artistic Director for Middleton Players Theatre and Artist in Residence for Middleton Community Orchestra.
 Thomas “Keep the arts alive!”